arsakhar/FitViz/ReadMe.md

 ### About
 The idea behind this project was to provide a standalone PC application that could allow my research lab to monitor and interface with a Wahoo Kickr Snap bike trainer.
 In particular, we were interested in real-time measurements of speed and power to use the Kickr as an input controller for a VR game we were developing.
 And so my journey began to create a program that can interface with ANT+ devices.

-An external python package, <a href="https://github.com/half2me/libant" target="_blank">LibAnt</a>, was modified and used for the ANT+ backend communication.
-The inspiration for the GUI design was based on <a href="https://github.com/Wanderson-Magalhaes/Simple_PySide_Base" target="_blank">Simple Pyside Base</a>.
-The gauge UI was adapted from <a href="https://github.com/StefanHol/AnalogGaugeWidgetPyQt" target="_blank">Analog Gauge Widget PyQt</a>

 The app currently only supports a limited number of ANT+ device profiles.
 However, my hope is to continue to expand on this slowly over time.
 This is an alpha release and I haven't performed rigorous testing yet so there are likely a number of bugs to fix.
 If you a spot a bug, feel free to post it under Issues.

 - - - -